 Best for: solo recruiters or very small teams at low volume who want zero-cost tracking.

-What to look for when choosing
+What to look for when choosing an interview tracker

 The clearest differentiator is whether the tracker updates automatically or manually.
 Manual trackers (spreadsheets, ATS pipeline views) are only as current as the last person who logged something.
 Automatic trackers - connected to your actual scheduling workflow - reflect what's happening in real time.